Lasting, Disruptive Change

 Partnership with the Institute for Gender + the Economy begins with meeting our faculty leadership and program team, spending 2-3 hours evaluating and discussing the partner’s current issues relating to gender and economy.
 The outcome of this meeting is a partnership charter which outlines opportunities to collaborate across the Rotman School.

 Your employees and/or clients will be invited to attend the Institute for Gender + the Economy annual conference, alongside notable senior executives, business leaders and policy makers.
 As part of the annual conference, you will also have an opportunity to speak or host a workshop and will be invited to a pre-conference partner event, providing networking and engagement opportunities.
-The first annual conference is slated for spring 2018.
+The first annual conference is slated for September 28, 2018.

 Your employees will be invited to attend the Institute’s semi-annual workshops that involve reviewing and discussing new findings on critical issues relating to gender and the economy.
 These workshops will provide you with new ways of approaching gender-based challenges, as well as actionable insights to drive change within your organization.